-- Comprehensive training that takes you from understanding the IP field to securing your first job.
-After laying a thorough foundation for your position, the IPP will cover everything from networking to giving a presentation to company leaders so you’re prepared for the hiring process.
+- The comprehensive program takes you from understanding the IP field to securing your first job.
+After laying a thorough foundation for your position, the Intellectual Property Career Library will cover everything from networking to giving a presentation to company leaders so you’re prepared for the hiring process.

-- Over the course of four modules, you’ll enjoy information-packed workbooks, numerous training videos from IP professionals, and exams to help you cement the concepts covered.
-Your IPP training is a crash course on what you need to know to improve your chances of securing a position.
+- Over the course of four modules, you’ll enjoy information-packed workbooks, numerous videos from IP professionals, and exams to help you cement the concepts covered.
+Your career library is a crash course on what you need to know to improve your chances of securing a position.

 - Discover effective techniques for successfully pinpointing the best companies, targeting your LinkedIn profile for IP positions, conducting informational interviews, and more.
-The IPP will show you how to tailor your job search for a job offer in the IP field.
+The Intellectual Property Career Library will show you how to tailor your job search for a job offer in the IP field.

 - Discover the career options available to IP professionals.
-With the IPP, you’ll be able to look ahead into the future opportunities your new position may create.
+With the Intellectual Property Career Library, you’ll be able to look ahead into the future opportunities your new position may create.

 - What you need to know about communication as an IP professional – no matter your level of extraversion.
-The IPP will underscore the communication techniques that will make a positive impression on your future company and will uniquely qualify you for the role.
+The Intellectual Property Career Library will underscore the communication techniques that will make a positive impression on your future company and will uniquely qualify you for the role.

-- Gain critical insights into the skills needed to successfully transition from your postdoc work to a life as an IP professional.
-The IPP will show you how to showcase the skills that will get you hired.
+- Gain critical insights into the qualities needed to successfully transition from your postdoc work to life as an IP professional.
+The Intellectual Property Career Library will show you how to showcase the abilities that will get you hired.

 - Discover what hiring managers are looking for during interviews.
-With the IPP, you’ll get important tips for how to conduct yourself so you distinguish yourself from other candidates.
+With the Intellectual Property Career Library, you’ll get important tips for how to conduct yourself so you distinguish yourself from other candidates.

-- Extensive training resources that help you learn in a variety of ways about the IP field.
+- Extensive library resources that help you learn in a variety of ways about the IP field.

-- The Intellectual Property Pack provides instant access to extensive video training from IP professionals.
+- The Intellectual Property Career Library provides instant access to extensive videe from IP professionals.
 You’ll also gain workbooks, video transcripts, and resume templates for IP positions.

-- The end of each module provides an exam to solidify the concepts you’ve learned during your training.
-The IPP will also provide monthly webinars on important topics relevant to your IP job search.
+- The end of each module provides an exam to solidify the concepts you’ve learned during your PhD.
+The Intellectual Property Career Library will also provide monthly webinars on important topics relevant to your IP job search.

 You’ve mastered the technical terminology in your PhD field of study, but you find legal documents boring and/or tedious.